hwanyonyi/IUproject/README.md

     - spark-master
     - spark-worker
     - livy

 The project incorporates a comprehensive set of features to effectively manage and analyze data related to Belgian lorry traffic.
 Airflow, the pipeline orchestration service, automates workflows and ensures timely data processing.
 Django serves as the API gateway for secure data access, while PostgreSQL provides a robust database backend for Airflow.
 The Hadoop ecosystem, including HDFS, Hive, and Hue, forms the data lake, facilitating the storage and retrieval of large datasets.
 Spark services, such as Spark Master, Spark Worker, and Livy, enable distributed data processing, ensuring scalability and efficient analysis.
 These components collectively create a robust infrastructure for processing and analyzing lorry traffic data, enhancing data-driven decision-making and insights.
+This pipeline will be triggered to run on a quarterly basis

 ## Getting Started
 clone the repository using the link https://github.com/hwanyonyi/IUproject.git